 2. No appointments.

-Unlike your general physician’s office, the point of urgent care facilities is the treatment of mild to moderate emergent illnesses and injury.
+Unlike your general physician’s office, the point of urgent care facilities are the treatment of mild to moderate emergent illnesses and injury.
 The doctors who open these clinics know how important it is to see a licensed medical provider in a timely fashion.